 Dr. David E. Leary

-The author of more than 50 articles and chapters, Leary has also co-edited both the award-winning A Century of Psychology as Science (1985, reissued 1992) and a seminal volume on Metaphors in the History of Psychology (1990).
-In addition to research associated with his areas of teaching, he is currently directing his attention to the influence of literature on psychology, especially as seen in the life and work of William James.
+The author of more than 50 articles and chapters, he has also co-edited the award-winning A Century of Psychology as Science (1985, reissued 1992), edited a seminal volume on Metaphors in the History of Psychology (1990), and published the first-of-its-kind Guidebook to James's Principles of Psychology (2018), a classic text that influenced the development of both psychological science and philosophical pragmatism.
+He is currently writing a book about the influence of literature on psychology, especially as seen in the life and work of William James.

 Books